Table of content:

 - Which main causes of talent shortage are there?

-- What are the consequences of talent shortage?
+- What are the consequences of a talent shortage?

 - How can you implement effective measures against talent shortage?